SolaceSamples/solace-samples-jms/docs/_tutorials/using-jndi.md

 This time we will take the approach of using JNDI lookup to create these objects.

-### Configuring the Solace message router
+### Configuring the Solace Messaging

-The following resources need to be configured through admin access to the Solace message router message-VPN:
+The following resources need to be configured through admin access to the Solace message-VPN:

 <table>
     <tr>